SamPusegaonkar/shuttle/README.md

   1. labelmap.pbtxt belongs in the training folder.
   2. train.record and test.record belongs in the object_detection folder.
   3. images folder belongs inside the object_detection folder.
+  4. move the csv files into the images folder